croz-ltd/klokwrk-project/support/documentation/article/groovy-graalvm-native-image/groovy-graalvm-native-image.md

 ### Progress so far
 So far, we've achieved our primary goal, that is, creating a native image from the Groovy application through a relatively simple and straightforward process.
 If this is your only goal, and you don't want to bother with further details, you can stop right here.
+However, before doing so, you might want to take a glance over the "Results Summary" section near the end of the article.

 At this point, it is worth noting the size of the created native image.
 As a base, we will use the invalid image created without any configuration files.
 It does not work but can be useful for size
 measurement: